 Steering problems are important problems that need to be fixed.
-The servo horn and servo may be faulty.
+The servo horn and servo ( Amazon link) may be faulty.

 Try to buy RC cars from the most reputable brands like ARMA, Axial, Traxxas, Xray, etc. Being popular brands you’ll easily find damaged parts replacements for products of these brands.